 Many of our avenues were planted as our suburbs were developed, by our parents and grandparents, so we are attached to our avenues and iconic trees.
 Trees have always been a big part of Mitcham, and they are a big part of why we like Mitcham.

 As much as Mitcham loves its trees, no tree lasts forever.
 Many of our trees in our older suburbs are aged and deteriorating.
 These ageing trees continue to increase in value as they decay, their spreading canopies and gnarly trunks add to the beauty of a streetscape and birds and possums live and breed in their hollows.

 Council’s Tree Strategy 2016 – 2025 commits to preserving Mitcham’s much-loved avenues.
 Although our trees can’t last forever, our avenues can.
-By strategically replacing a small number of individual trees in our avenues every few years, their amenity and environmental values can be sustained indefinitely.
+By strategically replacing small numbers of trees the impact of tree losses can be minimised and our avenues’ amenity and environmental values can be sustained indefinitely.

 Every year Council works to replace the poorest trees in selected avenues.
 Many of these trees are severely decayed.
 Others in similar condition have dropped large branches or failed totally and been removed.
 Removing and replacing these trees with new saplings allows Council to maintain public safety while preserving the avenues.